Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Function approximation: convergence rate and optimality

 Similarly,

-where the last two inequalities are because of Assumption~\ref{as.errors+condtion}.
+where the last two inequalities are due to Assumption~\ref{as.errors+condtion}.

-Substitution of~\eqref{eq.err0g} and~\eqref{eq.err0g.2nd} to the right-hand side of~\eqref{eq.err} yields an upper bound on $\mathbb{E} \big[ \text{\normalfont err}_r^{(t)} (\pi^\star) \big]$.
-By the same reasoning, we can establish a similar bound on $\mathbb{E} \big[ \text{\normalfont err}_g^{(t)} (\pi^\star) \big]$.
-Finally, application of these upper bounds to Lemma~\ref{lem.gap.violation} yields the desired result. \end{proof}}
+Substitution of~\eqref{eq.err0g} and~\eqref{eq.err0g.2nd} to the right-hand side of~\eqref{eq.err} yields an upper bound on $\mathbb{E} \big[\, \text{\normalfont err}_r^{(t)} (\pi^\star) \,\big]$.
+By the same reasoning, we can establish a similar bound on $\mathbb{E} \big[\, \text{\normalfont err}_g^{(t)} (\pi^\star) \,\big]$.
+Finally, application of these upper bounds to Lemma~\ref{lem.gap.violation} yields the desired result. \end{proof}

-\begin{remark}[Zero constraint violation: general policy parametrization] We can refine the constraint violation in Theorem~\ref{thm.convergence.general} to be zero by replacing the constraint in Problem~\eqref{eq.cmdp.p} by a conservative constraint $V_{g}^{\pi_\theta}(\rho)\geq b+\delta$ for some $\delta>0$, which admits the same reasoning as Remark~\ref{re.zero.violation.log-linear}. \end{remark}
+We refine the constraint violation in Theorem~\ref{thm.convergence.general} to be zero by employing the same reasoning as in the proof of Corollary~\ref{cor.convergence.loglinear.zeroviolation}.
+We state it below as Corollary~\ref{cor.convergence.general.zeroviolation} and leave out the proof to avoid repetition.